jkbk2004/mrw-docs/docs/source/index.rst

 EPIC-Documentation Test
 =======================

-This guide aims to give an introduction to EPIC UFS-SRW/MRW-documentation: brief installation instructions and ctopics relevant to users building and running UFS-SRW/MRW forecast application.
+This guide aims to give an introduction to EPIC UFS-SRW/MRW-documentation: brief installation instructions and topics relevant to users building and running UFS-SRW/MRW forecast application.
 Details will follow on.

 HPC-stack and Containers